 Students are encouraged to look outside their places of employment to seek field agencies, but occasionally exceptions can be made.
 For guidelines on doing a practicum at your place of employment, please reference your Field Manual.

 How many hours of field work must be completed?

 MSW students must complete at least 920 hours in two field placements.
 Foundation students must complete 420 hours, while concentration year students must complete 500 hours.
 Advanced standing students will only be required to complete the 500 hours in concentration year.

 Are there any paid field placements?

-There are a few agencies that offer stipends to students and these tend to be more competitive placements.
+There are a few agencies that offer stipends to students.
+These tend to be more competitive placements.